-- Press <Enter> three times. - When the "Welcome to the ProxySG Appliance Setup Console" prompt appears, the system is ready for the first-time network configuration. - Set up the first time configuration by entering the interface number, IP address, IP subnet mask, IP gateway, DNS server parameters, username, and password. - In addition to configuring the Internet Protocol service, the modules FIPS-Approved mode of operation must also be enabled (default is disabled).
-Setting the FIPS-Approved mode to "enabled" ensures that all security functions used are FIPS-Approved.
-The module will transition to the FIPS-Approved mode when the Cryptographic Officer enters the "enabled" mode on the CLI followed by the "fips-mode enable" command.
+- Press <Enter> three times. - When the "Welcome to the ProxySG Appliance Setup Console" prompt appears, the system is ready for the first-time network configuration. - The first-time network configuration sets up the Internet Protocol (IP) service configuration, including the interface number, IP address, IP subnet mask, IP gateway, DNS server parameters, username, and password. - In addition to configuring the Internet Protocol service, the module's FIPS-approved mode of operation must also be enabled (default is disabled).
+Setting the FIPS-approved mode to "enabled" ensures that all security functions used are FIPS Approved.
+The module will transition to the FIPS-approved mode when the Cryptographic Officer enters the "enabled" mode on the CLI followed by the "fips-mode enable" command.
 The entry of this command causes the device to power cycle and Zeroize the Master Appliance Key.
 NOTE: This command is only accepted via the CLI when accessed over the serial port. - Once the module has completed the power cycle to operate in FIPS mode, the administrator user name, administrator password and the "enabled mode" password all must be configured.

+'''

 o "You must configure the console user account now.

-Enter console username: Enter console password: Enter enable password:
+Enter console username:

+Enter console password:

+Enter enable password:

+'''

 - The administrator must configure the setup password to secure the serial port which must be configured while in FIPS mode.
 The module will prompt the following: - o "The serial port must be secured and a setup password must be configured.
-Enter setup password: " - Finally, the licensing mode must be selected when the module prompts the following options:
+Enter setup password: " - Finally, the licensing mode must be selected when the module prompts the following options: - o M) ACH5 Edition o P)roxy Edition

-o M)ACH5 Edition

-o P)roxy Edition